WordPress/gutenberg/packages/dependency-extraction-webpack-plugin/README.md

 This webpack plugin serves two purposes:

 - Externalize dependencies that are available as script dependencies on modern WordPress sites.
-- Add an asset file for each entrypoint that declares an object with the list of WordPress script dependencies for the entrypoint.
-The asset file also contains other useful metadata like the script handle or the current version.
+- Add an asset file for each entry point that declares an object with the list of WordPress script dependencies for the entry point.
+The asset file also contains the current version calculated for the current source code.

 This allows JavaScript bundles produced by webpack to leverage WordPress style dependency sharing without an error-prone process of manually maintaining a dependency list.